gnezdilovn/dynamic-thermalization/README.md

 SYK2_thermalizer.py -- .py file that contains the necessary functions to compute the exact dynamics in the considered few-qubit system.

+Ising_thermalizer -- .py file that runs the thermalization protocol with a target system being a 1D Ising model with longitudinal and transverse fields.

 ‎couplings_QC_N=4_nr=100_J=1.npy -- the data for 100 realizations of random coupling constants sampled from the complex Gaussian distribution (with zero mean and finite variance) used in the experimental run.

 ‎run_quench_protocol.ipynb -- Jupyter notebook that runs the evolution.